t-doc-org/common/docs/reference/exec.md

 ## Include file content

-The `:include:` option allows including the content of one or more external files.
+The {rst:dir}`:include: <exec:include>` option allows including the content of one or more external files.
 The content of the files is prepended to the block's content.

 ```{exec} sql
 :include: people.sql